COVIDAnalytics/THEMIS/README.md

         - `DELPHI_model_policy_scenarios.py` - the DELPHI model
     * `pandemic_data/` - contains historical data for the cases and deaths as well as DELPHI parameters
     * `pandemic.py` - encapsulates the pandemic scenario for a region
+    * `pandemic_cost.py` - encapsulates all costs associated with the pandemic
     * `pandemic_params.py`
 3. `policy_functions/` - functions to define different policies
     * `policy.py`